 Change spending habits

 Small changes to your lifestyle, such as inviting friends over for drinks and board games on Friday night (or teleconference happy hours when social distancing is required) rather than spending money at bars and restaurants can also free up hundreds of dollars of disposable income per month.
 Or, if you’re married, consider sharing one car until you’ve reached your savings goal.

 While you save for a rainy day, just be sure you continue to make payments on any student loans or credit card balances you may owe, while also contributing enough to your retirement plan to get any employer match that may be offered, said Richards-Donald.

 Other tips?
-NEFE suggests using new money from bonuses, raises, or tax refunds to funnel extra dollars into your emergency fund.
-You can also cancel unused gym memberships, start a side hustle, or rent a spare room out in your home for extra bucks.
+The National Endowment for Financial Education (NEFE) suggests using new money from bonuses, raises, or tax refunds to funnel extra dollars into your emergency fund.
+You can also cancel unused gym memberships, start a side hustle, or rent a spare room out in your home for extra bucks.2

-“There’s real psychological power in knowing that you have the funds to rely on if you encounter unexpected expenses or a job loss in the future,” NEFE writes on its website.
+“There’s real psychological power in knowing that you have the funds to rely on if you encounter unexpected expenses or a job loss in the future,” NEFE wrote on its website.

 Calculator: How much should I save for retirement?